 The Royal College of Music's dedicated and experienced professors include respected international musicians at the forefront of their fields, many who are principal players with London’s major orchestras.
 RCM's musicians perform in fantastic venues, with world-leading conductors and directors, and RCM composers see their works brought to life by brilliant performers.
 Situated in the cultural heart of London, directly opposite the world famous Royal Albert Hall and adjacent to the Royal College of Art and Imperial College London.

 - Entry by audition and interview.

-- Two A levels at grade E or above, or one A level (grade E or above) and two AS levels (one at grade D or above, and one at grade E or above).
+- Two A levels at grade E or above, or 1 A level (grade E or above) and 2 AS levels (1 at grade D or above, and 1 at grade E or above).

 - Most UK applicants take A level music or an equivalent qualification and achieve a grade A or B.